-If you’re exploring GLP-1 medications, semaglutide and tirzepatide often come up together.
-They are related—but not interchangeable.
+If you’re exploring GLP-1 medications, semaglutide and tirzepatide are likely the first two names you’ve come across.
+They’re often mentioned together, but they are not interchangeable.

 What Is Semaglutide and How Does It Work?